 Firstly, as already stated above, there are numbers of factors I found I needed to take into account when selecting an electric golf trolley…

-2. Design – Unless you have an American RV pick-up truck or state of the art Range Rover, like many, the size your new electric golf trolley packs down to, will be big determining factors when it comes to purchasing.
+Unless you have an American RV pick-up truck or state-of-the-art Range Rover, like many, the size your new electric golf trolley packs down to, will be a big determining factor when it comes to purchasing.

 However, best to measure the space in your boot before committing to your purchase as some items are not as small as you think.

-In addition, pay close attention to the carrying handles, as I found one of the more expensive models very difficult to carry and even took the skin off my knuckles on firs test!
+In addition, pay close attention to the carrying handles, as I found one of the more expensive models very difficult to carry and even took the skin off my knuckles on first test!

 Or if you sometimes play more than one round in a day, should you upgrade to a Long-Life battery at the time of purchase may only add an additional £50 to your costs

-4. The Brands – There are so many brands available on the market but right now (July 2019) the market leader are without doubt PowerKaddy and MotoCaddy.
+There are so many brands available on the market but right now (July 2019) the market leader is without a doubt PowerKaddy and MotoCaddy.

 In fact, MotoCaddy was started by ex-PowerKaddy employees.